inference-sim/blis/python/README.md

 # Trace-Only Beta Estimation (Python)

-This directory contains the reference Python implementation of the **trace-only baseline estimator** for step-level execution coefficients
-\((\beta_0,\beta_1,\beta_2)\) described in the paper.
+This directory contains the reference Python implementation of the **trace-only baseline and iterative estimators** for step-level execution coefficients \((\beta_0,\beta_1,\beta_2)\) described in the paper.

-The estimator reconstructs token pressures from phase overlap, forms time-integrated exposures, and fits a non-negative least-squares model.
+The estimators reconstructs token pressures from phase overlap, forms time-integrated and (latent) step-averaged exposures, and fits a non-negative least-squares model.
 No step boundaries or engine instrumentation are required.

 ## Setup